ibm-cloud-docs/FileStorage/replication.md

 ## Creating a duplicate of a replica
 {: #cloneareplica}

-You can create a duplicate of an existing {{site.data.keyword.cloud}} {{site.data.keyword.filestorage_full}}.
+You can create a duplicate of an existing {{site.data.keyword.filestorage_full}}.
 The duplicate volume inherits the capacity and performance options of the original storage volume by default and has a copy of the data up to the point-in-time of a snapshot.

 Duplicates can be created from both primary and replica volumes.
 The new duplicate is created in the same data center as the original volume.
 If you create a duplicate from a replica volume, the new volume is created in the same data center as the replica volume.